stevcooo/ProductScraper/Readme.md

         });
 ```

-Also, in this project, in the Identity section, when new user is registed, I'm creating a record in UserPfofile table, in this table, we will keep all the aditional info related to the users.
+Also, in this project, in the Identity section, when a new user is registered, I'm creating a record in UserPfofile table, in this table, we will keep all the additional info related to the users.
+You can see this in the
-You can see this in the [`Register.cshtml.cs`](ProductScraper/Areas/Identity/Pages/Account/Register.cshtml.cs) file in `OnPostAsync` method.
-Here is the code segment that is adding record to UserProfile table.
-You can note that Id value of IdentityUsers table record is used as Userid in UserProfile table, thats the link between this two tables.
+[`Register.cshtml.cs`](ProductScraper/Areas/Identity/Pages/Account/Register.cshtml.cs) file in OnPostAsync method.
+Here is the code segment that is adding a record to the UserProfile table.
+You can note that Id value of IdentityUsers table record is used as Userid in UserProfile table, that's the link between these two tables.

 ```C#
 UserProfile userProfile = new UserProfile